Tupiet/New-Super-Mario-Lost-Worlds/Story.md

 King Boo believes that with her knowledge, he will become able to regain possession of the Dark Moon and expand his power even further.

-Bowsette refuses to cooperate at all because she has learned that Bowser has been killed by King Boo, a former ally.
+Bowsette refuses to cooperate because she has learned that Bowser has been killed by King Boo, a former ally.
 But the question is how long she will be able to hold out.
 Once King Boo has possession of the Darkmoon, all hope is lost.